-According to the National Association of Realtors, there’s been a 20% increase in home sales in the first quarter of 2021 over the previous COVID-ridden pandemic year.
-For potential homebuyers, this means prices, along with the demand for houses, have increased indicating we’re in a seller’s market.
-To make things even more difficult for buyers, there’s nothing worse than finally finding the home of your dreams only to discover there are a plethora of people that feel the same way.
+After scouting neighborhoods and scouring online seemingly endlessly, it’s super exciting to finally find a home that ticks off your most-wanted boxes!
+But there’s nothing worse than unearthing the home of your dreams only to discover there are a plethora of people that feel the same way.
 Enter the dreaded bidding war.
-But besides upping your offer within limits you can safely manage, there are other tactics to help get the house you want including making sure all your financial ducks are in a row.
-Check out our Tips and Tricks to Help Win a Bidding War!
+Besides upping your offer within limits you can safely manage, there are other tactics to help get the house you want including making sure all your financial ducks are in a row.
+Check out our Tips and Tricks to Help Win a Bidding War.

 As an example, Rogers Neighborhood Realty in Lowell, MI, states the average home signed with their agency receives five offers within 48 hours of listing a property.
 One of their recent properties resulted in a bidding war where it garnered 13 bids including one for more than $100,000 over the listing price.
 Can you imagine?